AlenToma/FastDeepCloner/Documentations/CloneTo.md

         // You see here the type could be difrrent then the orginal type.
         // FastDeepCloner will try to convert it, if it fail then a default value will be inserted insted public string PasswordLength { get; set; }

+        // You could add a path insted, remember this only work on none list items.
+        [FastDeepClonerColumn("Test.myBar.Id")]
+        public int Id { get; set; }

         public Circular Test { get; set; }
     }